 It’s somewhat of an understatement to say that I hate rules and procedures.
-The laughing sound you just heard was everyone who’s ever worked with me chuckling about that understatement.
 The reason for my dislike is easy: Rules and procedures usually assume that everyone’s an idiot.
-In my experience the only people who thrive in these environments usually are idiots.
+In my experience the only people who thrive in heavy procedural environments are idiots.

 I’ve been reminded of that while working together with a couple of agencies on the new website for a mutual client.
 The lead agency pitched their way of working to the client.
 It sounded like a good idea at the time.
 There would be a lot of communication, which is expensive but can reduce the overall costs.
 Everyone would use their project system, and they would take the lead.

-I had the intention to rant about just the top things that went belly-up, but let me shorten that to: When you have people running things who consider the process the end point you end up with a giant turd.
-In this case the website was late and missed essential features.
-The process was followed to the letter, and even though it’s raison d’être is avoiding birthing an absolute shit show, it still ended up launching just that.
+When you have people running things who consider the process the endpoint you end up with a giant turd.
+In this case, the website was late and missed essential features.
+The process was followed to the letter, and even though it’s “raison d’être” is avoiding birthing an absolute shit show, it still ended up launching just that.

 The reason for that is pretty straight forward: when you put the process ahead of the actual outcome your outcome will always be worse off.
 Because while the tough ought to get going, their hands are bound by the way they ought to act.
 These sort of systems have a way of casting out people who can actually think.
 Don’t take my word for it.
 Here’s Reed Hastings of Netflix fame’s take on procedures: